Plant sterols and sterolins: Potential immune system modulators

 Endurance athletes often are studied because the effects of excessive exercise mimic other stressful events.
 Excessive physical stress causes tissue damage and in response promotes the release of cortisol and pro-inflammatory cytokines, especially Interleukin-6.
 DHEA and suppressed immunity also are seen in athletes that exercise to excess.
 Professor Patrick Bouic and his research team have shown that a plant nutrient called sterols and sterolins effectively modulates cortisol and controls Interleukin-6 and naturally increases DHEA.
 In a double-blind, placebo-controlled study published in the International Journal of Sports Medicine a group of 20 athletes were evaluated pre- and post-marathon run.
 Post-marathon results showed that the group treated with sterols and sterolins displayed a significant reduction in Interleukin-6 compared to the placebo group.
 A profound effect was observed in the balance between cortisol and DHEA levels in the sterol and sterolin-treated group.
 Cortisol increased as expected in the non-treatment group, causing immune suppression; it dropped in the group taking the sterols and sterolins.
 The cortisol decrease was accompanied by an increase in DHEA that was statistically significant.

-Antioxidant nutrients, including vitamins A, C, E, B6, B3 and selenium, zinc, magnesium, coenzyme Q10, N-acetyl cysteine, alpha lipoic acid, essential fatty acids and an excellent diet rich in lean protein, complex carbohydrates with adequate amounts of organic fruits and vegetables should also be adopted to provide a powerful nutritional defense against the negative effects of stress.
+Antioxidant nutrients, including vitamins A, C, E, B6, B3 and selenium, zinc, magnesium, coenzyme Q10, N-Acetyl-L-Cysteine, alpha lipoic acid, essential fatty acids and an excellent diet rich in lean protein, complex carbohydrates with adequate amounts of organic fruits and vegetables should also be adopted to provide a powerful nutritional defense against the negative effects of stress.
 The mind and body is one unit, interrelated and highly complex.
 Though it may take a while for scientists to truly understand the intricacies of how stress affects immunity and the aging process, today we know that having a positive attitude, a loving family, friends and effective stress-coping strategies enhance our immune system and give us a few extra years.

 Sterols and sterolins in clinical research